The NRC grants the first-ever 80-year license renewal extension to Turkey Point in Southern Florida. OTEK provides meters for the facility.

-Otek has long been a dedicated supplier of process control and measurement instrumentation for the nuclear industry, with several of our panel meters installed in the Turkey Point reactors themselves.
-Our Plug & Play technology, along with highly flexible reverse engineering capabilities, have allowed us to design and produce metering technology specifically to aid applications within nuclear I&C rooms.
+OTEK has long been a dedicated supplier of process control and measurement instrumentation for the nuclear industry, with several of our panel meters installed in the Turkey Point reactors themselves.
+Our Plug & Play technology, along with highly flexible reverse engineering capabilities, has allowed us to design and produce metering technology specifically to aid applications within nuclear I&C rooms.
 Our HI-Q119 models populate the Turkey Point reactors, and their Form, Fit, and Function replacement, the NTM-9 was designed to aid the nuclear industry with superior technology.

-Part of our award-winning New Technology Series, the NTM-9 can be qualified as a Class 1E safety-related meter for nuclear applications that adheres to the cyber security requirements mandated by NEI 08-09.
-A programmable, intelligent instrument, the NTM-9 features a 4 digit display, automatic tricolor bar graph with intensity control, an input fail alarm with run-time stamp that alerts the attending operator in the event of a lost or dead signal, self-diagnostics, isolated serial I/O, USB/RS485, a configurable bar direction (up/down/center zero) intensity control, math functions, over 30 isolated input signals, 4 relays or open collector transistors, 4-20mA/30V output, and is backed by our lifetime warranty.
+Part of our award-winning New Technology Series, the NTM-9 can be qualified as a Class 1E safety-related meter for nuclear applications that adheres to the cybersecurity requirements mandated by NEI 08-09.
+A programmable, intelligent instrument, the NTM-9 features a 4 digit display, an automatic tricolor bar graph with intensity control, an input fail alarm with a run-time stamp that alerts the attending operator in the event of a lost or dead signal, self-diagnostics, isolated serial I/O, USB/RS485, a configurable bar direction (up/down/center zero) intensity control, math functions, over 30 isolated input signals, 4 relays or open collector transistors, 4-20mA/30V output, and is backed by our lifetime warranty.

 In addition to replacing our HI-Q119 unit, the NTM-9 also replaces popular analogs such as the GE 180, Yokogawa 180, Westinghouse VX251/VX252, Dixon BB101/202PV, Sigma 1151/1251, and the Crompton 128 among others.